 Puzzled Pint Code of Conduct

 A primary goal of Puzzled Pint is to be inclusive to the largest number of attendees, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, age, ability, ethnicity, race, nationality, citizenship status, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community and events, as well as the consequences for unacceptable behavior.

 We invite all those who participate in Puzzled Pint to help us create safe and positive experiences for everyone.

 A supplemental goal of this Code of Conduct is to increase puzzle community citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.